Starbucks (mixtape)

-Starbucks is a mixtape by rapper's All Star Cashville Prince & Young Buck.
-The mixtape features exclusive tracks and freestyles from All Star & Young Buck with appearances by Yo Gotti, The Outlawz, $o$a Da Plug, and more.
+Starbucks is a mixtape by American rappers All Star Cashville Prince and Young Buck.
+The mixtape features exclusive tracks and freestyles from All Star and Young Buck with appearances by Yo Gotti, the Outlawz, $o$a Da Plug, and more.
 It was released for digital download and sale on iTunes on June 13, 2008.
 It was mainly released to promote the upcoming collab album Cashville Takeover from Ca$hville Records.
-Later in 2009 rapper Yo Gotti released the mixtape through his label Inevitable Entertainment as well.
+Later in 2009, rapper Yo Gotti released the mixtape through his label Inevitable Entertainment.